raghsonlinedotcom/mini-project-mems/doc/MEMS - Bugs.md

   - `git add .` OR `git add <file1> <file2> ....`
   - `git status` - to verify that all the files being untracked are now tracked and nothing is left out.
   - `git commit -m <MeaningfulCommitMessage>`
+  - `git log --oneline` to verify the commit in the bugfix branch
+  - `git checkout main` && `git log --oneline` - switch over to the `main` branch once and see the log if you want.
+  > There will be obvious differences as the commit what was made in the `bugfix` branch will NOT be visible in the `main` branch.

 * Its time to push to the remote repo.
 * Create a *Remote* bugfix branch in the Remote Repository - from the remote `main` branch OR a `feature` branch in Remote.
 * Add a link to the remote bugfix branch for the local bugfix branch